Funerals and reducing the spread of COVID-19

 Travelling to funerals

-The State Government has introduced restrictions on travel into Western Australia to help reduce the spread of COVID-19.
+The State Government has introduced restrictions on travel into Western Australia that have and can change on a regular basis with short notice to help reduce the spread of COVID-19.

 For more information on these travel restrictions, visit the WA Government website.